 Germination will occur within 10 days.

 After seedlings have emerged place the pots in a brightly lit area.
 Close to a south facing window is ideal.
-Successfully growing tomatoes indoors requires at least 8 hours of light a day.
+Successfully growing indoor tomatoes requires at least 8 hours of light a day.
 Less than this and the plants may fail to produce any fruit.
+Use a grow light if there is not enough sun.

 Make sure the pots aren’t in a draft.
 Temperatures should average at least 65℉.
 If you don’t have a light enough position you will need to place the plants under grow lights.